Departments

 Viewing Designations

-Navigate to Designations or Departments > Designations to manage positions.
+Navigate to Organization > Designations from the sidebar to manage positions.

 Creating Designations